 The information contained within this important data includes sales details along with revenue, shipping, tax, and refunds.

-Though the marketing strategy utilized on your e-commerce platform can’t be quantified, it can still be assessed with measurable findings presented back to you.
-Marketing inputs that are collated in with Google Analytics include affiliate tracking, discount vouchers, and coupon codes.
+Though the marketing strategy utilized on your e-commerce platform can’t be quantified, it can still assess with measurable findings presented back to you.
+Marketing inputs that collated in with Google Analytics include affiliate tracking, discount vouchers, and coupon codes.

 Conversion tracking on WooCommerce

-There are numerous plugins that are able to perform the basic function of tracking a site’s conversion rate as well as other important metrics site owners pay attention to; most of these plugins are, however, riddled with varying levels of inefficiencies at a functional level.
+Numerous plugins are able to perform the primary function of tracking a site’s conversion rate as well as other essential metrics site owners pay attention to; most of these plugins are, however, riddled with varying levels of inefficiencies at a functional level.
 Another issue that is common with a lot of these less-renowned analytic tools is the installation process, which can be frustratingly tedious.

 Enhancing e-commerce tracking on WooCommerce with Google AnalyticsAlthough WooCommerce can already be infused with Google Analytics, the “Enhance E-commerce Tracking” function in the analytics tools can be enabled to allow you monitor the important metrics that gauge your site’s performance.
 To be able to use this function, however, you must have WooCommerce ready to be installed and your WordPress site must have Google Analytics incorporated into it.
 With both these two conditions met, you can begin the process of optimizing your WooCommerce store for more effective site analysis.

 1st Step: Open Google Analytics and enable Enhanced E-commerce Tracking